 7.2.
 Persistant Studios responsibilities and/or requirements in support of this Agreement include:

 • Meeting response times associated with service related incidents.

-• Appropriate notification to Licensee for all scheduled maintenance.
+• Appropriate notification to the Licensee for all scheduled maintenance.

 7.3.
-Licensee may terminate the Maintenance Services and receive a pro-rata refund for Support Fees paid in relation to a period after the termination date if the Service Provider fails to meet the service levels set out above 3 times in any 30 day period.
+The Licensee may terminate the Maintenance Services and receive a pro-rata refund for the Support Fees paid for a period after the termination date if the Service Provider fails to meet the service levels set out above 3 times in any 30-day period.

 8. Support system

 8.1.
 Persistant Studios creates a dedicated and private (visible only to PopcornFX support team and Licensee) support tracker on support.popcornfx.com

 8.2.
 The Licensee can create tickets on its private tracker or on the general public trackers (visible to other Licensees and PopcornFX support team)

 8.3.
 A ticket can have a subject, priority, description, status and ticket type (Bug, Support, Feature).
 The ticket type is determined by Persistant Studios based on the request type:

 • Bug tickets refer to crashes or bug reports